comby-tools/comby/docs/CONTRIBUTING.md

 ### Comby syntax rationale and proposal guidelines

+*If you are proposing a change to do with Comby metasyntax, like `:[hole]`, please read this section.
+Otherwise, feel free to ignore it.*

 This section discusses choices in the metasyntax of Comby (like `:[hole]`, i.e., syntax that does not refer to concrete source code), and things to consider if you are thinking of proposing a change.